Fresno chile: Uses

 Fresno chiles are frequently used for ceviche, salsa and as an accompaniment for rice and black beans.
 Because of their thick walls, they do not dry well and are not good for chili powder.
 In cooking, they can often be substituted for or with jalapeño and serrano peppers.
 Mild green ones can typically be purchased in the summer while the hot red ones are available in the fall.
 It has different culinary usages depending on its maturity.

-The immature green fruits are more versatile and can be added to many types of dishes.
+The immature green fruits are versatile and can be added to many types of dishes.
 They add mild heat and flavor to sauces, chutneys, dips, relishes, casseroles, soups, stews and savory dishes.
 Green Fresnos can also be pickled and eaten whole.
 They make an excellent garnish for Mexican and Southwestern American cuisine.

-Mature red Fresno peppers provide less flavor and more heat than jalapeño peppers.
+Mature red Fresno peppers provide more flavor and less heat than jalapeño peppers.
 They are often added to salsas, relishes, ceviches, and marinades.
 They make good toppings for tacos, tostadas, burgers, sausages and hot dogs.
 They are large enough to stuff with cheeses, potatoes, seafood and meat.
 Specific recipes include versions of Romesco and rojo cream sauces.